cournape/Bento/README.rst

     bentomaker build
     bentomaker install

-The goals of bento are simplicity and extensibility.
-There should be only one way to package simple packages (ideally, relying only on the bento.info file), while being flexible enough to handle complex softwares.
-The ultimate goal of bento is to replace the hideous distutils extensions to build NumPy and SciPy, and enable reliable installation of scikits and other scientific python packages.

 The main features of bento are:

     * Static package description which can be queried without running any